devjuanca/EasyServiceRegister/README.md

 2. Add the appropriate class attribute to your service class to indicate how it should be registered with DI:
 ```
 RegisterAsSingleton  --> It will register your service as Singleton.
+RegisterAsSingletonKeyed --> It will register your service as Singleton with a key.
 RegisterAsScoped    --> It will register your service as Scoped.
+RegisterAsScopedKeyed --> It will register your service as Scoped with a key.
-RegisterAsTransient --> It will register your service as Transcient.
+RegisterAsTransient --> It will register your service as Transient.
+RegisterAsTransientKeyed --> It will register your service as Transient with a key.

 ```
 Note: You can use an optional parameter (useTryAddSingleton,useTryAddScopped or useTryAddTranscient) with the attribute to indicate whether to use TryAdd or Add when registering the service with DI.